electric-sql/electric/docs/usage/installation/client.md

   </summary>
   <div>

-[Yalc](https://github.com/wclr/yalc) is sometimes useful to install from a local clone when you're working on the Typescript client package.
+[Yalc](https://github.com/wclr/yalc) is sometimes useful to install from a local clone when you're working on the TypeScript client package.

 For example: